-Note: If the selected channel is preprogrammed for secure-only operation, when you press the PTT button, you hear an invalid mode tone and the display shows Secure TX only.
+If the selected channel is preprogrammed for secure-only operation, when you press the PTT button, you hear an invalid mode tone and the display shows Secure TX only.

-The radio will not transmit until you set the Secure/ Clear switch to the secure position.
+The radio does not transmit until you set the Secure/ Clear switch to the secure position.

-The radio can be configured to ignore the clear voice or insecured transmission when the radio is in secured transmission.
+You can request to configure the radio to ignore the clear voice or insecured transmission when the radio is in secured transmission.
 Check with your agent for details.